 As I walked through the landscape of beautiful buildings, trees, and historical monuments, a sense of great wonder came over me.
 How could it be, that the institution in which I have the privilege to attend, has such wondrousness with all of its majestic serenity and reverence for the good and the old?
 Professors gave cordial smiles as we walked by, the students were dressed to their best, and discussions were being held about important topics.
 Everyone seemed so serious about where they were headed, that I had to question why this place gets little attention from college promoters.
 I knew I had found a place to truly begin and finish my undergraduate education, where I could grow my ethical, intellectual, and spiritual wisdom.
 To live a good life requires all of these things to happen in harmony.

-And how is a Conservative student supposed to get by at modern Progressive campuses?
-As a student who has endured two of them, I must say that both my political and religious beliefs were continuously expected to be suppressed, in order to meet professors’ expectations.
+And how is a Conservative supposed to get by at modern Progressive campuses?
+As a student who has endured two of them, I must say that both my political and religious values were continuously expected to be suppressed, in order to meet professors’ expectations.
+They are dangerous–there is something diabolical about them, which we cannot completely understand yet.
+Many times, I had to choose between standing up for what is right and receiving a good grade.
 It’s as if these ideologues do not seek to foster a sense of creativity and individualism in each student, but instead force blind conformity to their versions of the truth.
 Yet, the truth is eternal and unchanging.
 It will always be there since the laws of nature and nature’s God have already been set in place for us to endure together.
 That is why, as President Larry Arnn told the students at the Convocation, we must all seek to agree about what the truth really is.
 What good is it to “agree to disagree” if someone will always be wrong?

 It is often said at Hillsdale College that each student will be humbled when they discover just how ignorant they are.
 Ignorant, not in the sense of careless stupidity, but in the realization that there is so much a mind cannot know in one lifetime due to its own limitations.
-Everyone goes through it here, but it will ultimately teach them a valuable lesson about themselves and their places in the world.
+Everyone goes through it here, but it will ultimately result in valuable lessons about their places in the world.
 If we all strive to understand the true, the good, and the beautiful, then we can solve at least some of our problems in a dignified manner.